 28 Sep Happy World Heart Day with your friends at HempMeds®!

 We think about our customers as part of our hemp family.
 We know you’re taking a daily serving of CBD oil.
 Have you stopped to think about your heart recently?
 Today, take a moment to learn about what you can do in addition to your daily CBD serving, for a healthier heart.
-Adding CBD oil as a supplement to your heart health diet gives your body a heaping serving of cannabinoids, antioxidants, essential vitamins, minerals, fatty acids, and terpenes.
+Adding CBD oil as a wellness product to your heart health diet gives your body a heaping serving of cannabinoids, antioxidants, essential vitamins, minerals, fatty acids, and terpenes.

 Heart health is at the heart of all health.
 It’s literally the core of your wellness and body functions.
 When you take care of your heart it means eating and drinking well, exercising, and stopping smoking.
 All the things that make you not only healthier, but also feel good and able to enjoy your life to the fullest.